jaetask/minimal-14kb-website/README.md

 - Components: [Inferno](https://github.com/trueadm/inferno)
 > Seriously impressive and fast react style UI library, can handle isomorphic with an additional server component, but..
 It's 8.1Kb which makes a huge dent in my budget.
-Its the faster app apart from canvas in the [DbMonster](http://mathieuancelin.github.io/js-repaint-perfs/) challenge.
+Its the fastest app apart from canvas in the [DbMonster](http://mathieuancelin.github.io/js-repaint-perfs/) challenge but its lacking documentation, It's JSX based _Can be used without JSX but all of the examples use it_.
+For these reasons I have decided to skip inferno.

 - Markdown: [Marked](https://github.com/chjj/marked)
 > I am considering only ever sending markdown to the browser when page content is required.
 There are a few markdown libraries but this one seams to be the fastest.
 Also, if this was a proper app with a web UI and admins editing content then markdown editors are very good at providing content consistency.
 The kind of content that can still be used after a reskin of the site. #bonus